hlissner/docker-nginx-dev/README.md

 `docker pull vnought/nginx-dev`

-Either use a Dockerfile to customize per-project, use docker-compose, or use a one-liner
+Either use a Dockerfile to customize per-project, docker-compose, or use this one-liner from your project:
-like:

 ```
 docker run -d -v "$(pwd):/www" \